nvsmith/webdev-resources/JavaScript/React/react-for-github-pages.md

 ## Continuing Development

-Whether you decide to commit the changes made during deployment will depend on whether or you want the source code to be made available or not:
+Whether you decide to commit the changes made during deployment will depend on whether or you want the source code to be made available or not.

+You do not have to commit/sync changes to your **gh-pages** branches once your start deploying.
+In fact, you can delete the local **gh-pages** branch if you want to, since the remote branch will always be built directly from a deployment on **main**.

 ### Option 1: Publish Source Code

-1. Back in terminal, commit the deployment changes to your **main** branch (i.e. the **build** directory creation) and push to your remote:
+1. Back in terminal, commit the deployment build changes to **main** and push to remote:

     ```bash
-    # Make sure no other unexpected changes occurred on main branch
+    # Check you're on main & only have build changes
     git status

     # Add files and commit changes